ThereIsSomething/contextchat/README.md

 4) Verify Socket.IO
    - Open DevTools → Network → filter `socket.io` and confirm it upgrades to `websocket`.
    - If it stays on polling or fails, ensure both the frontend URL you open and the backend CORS `CLIENT_ORIGIN` include the same `http://192.168.1.10:5173` origin.

-Troubleshooting:
-- Use the same Wi‑Fi for all devices and ensure OS firewall allows inbound connections on ports 5173 and your backend port (e.g., 8989).
-- If you open the client at `http://127.0.0.1:5173` or `http://localhost:5173` from another device, it won't work—use the LAN IP.
-- If sockets fail authentication, log out and log back in on that device to refresh the JWT.